 And we often think of the extravagance and abundance that God shows us.
 There’s the wedding at Cana with the water into wine – where 6 stone jars of 30 gallons each works out at 1100 bottles!
 There’s Jesus’ feeding of the thousands with 12 baskets of food left over.
 Then the catch of fish that almost broke the nets.

 There’s also the parable told by Jesus in Luke where the Kingdom of God is like the woman who hides yeast in the dough.
-And yes, it’s 3 measure.
+And yes, it’s 3 measures.
 36 pounds.
 Exactly the same quantity that Sarah used.
 Perhaps Jesus had Sarah in mind when he told the parable?

 So, isn’t it refreshing to see a story where we are being extravagant back, even if Abraham and Sarah are perhaps unaware of exactly who it is that they’re entertaining at this stage?